beachviking/esp32-sidplayer-playground/esp32-sid-register-player/README.md

 # esp32-sid-register-player-rlc

-This repo contains a register based sid player for the Aithinker ESP32 Audio board.
+This repo contains a register based sid player for the AI-Thinker ESP32 Audio board.

 https://docs.ai-thinker.com/en/esp32-audio-kit

-This board features the ESP32-A1S module, which has a built-in I2S based audio DAC.
+The features the ESP32-A1S module, which has a built-in I2S based audio DAC.

 This project uses the board with the Arduino environment provided for by the PlatformIO plugin with Visual Studio Code.

-Run length encoded register dump files of SID tunes can be stored on an SD card in a folder called "DMP3".
+Register dump files of SID tunes can be stored on an SD card in a folder called "DMP".
 Use the KEY5 button to play next song.
+The code also includes an option to use dynamic frame timings too.
+See code for more details.

 Original ReSID emulation version 0.16 provided by Dag Lem. https://github.com/daglem/reSID/